Measuring Weak-to-Strong Legibility of Reasoning Models: Introduction

+Legibility is a crucial property for coordination of multi-agent fleets. \citet{huangResilienceLLMBasedMultiAgent2025} and \citet{sreevatsaBasicLegibilityProtocols2026} show that faulty agents require hierarchical monitoring systems to succeed, which in turn rely on clarity of actions and documentation.
+Another multi-agent use case for legibility comes from caching and re-use of steps in a trace \citep{didolkarMetacognitiveReuseTurning2025,ahmedRetrievalofThoughtEfficientReasoning2025}.
+These assume demarcated atomic reasoning units for retrieval \citep{weiCognitiveRegularizerLanguage2021}, which may be exacerbated when deployed in real contexts.
+These use cases emphasize a ``cooperative AI'' paradigm \citep{conitzerFoundationsCooperativeAI2023} where utility is defined not by single-agent capability gains but by collective goals such as reliable execution or specialized knowledge. \citet{hammond2025multiagentrisksadvancedai} explicitly flag capability asymmetry between cooperative assistants as a deployment risk, extending to non-adversarial contexts.

-Crucial to these applications is a notion of \textit{legibility}: the ability to easily disentangle, comprehend and verify individual steps in a reasoning trace.
-However, research on measuring legibility for weak verifiers and human beings remains under-specified.
-Length-based heuristics risk obfuscation via compression \cite{sunEmpiricalStudyLLM2025,hassidDontOverthinkIt2025}, coherence measures \cite{samineniLocalCoherenceGlobal2025} capture local consistency without guaranteeing global validity, and prior definitions of ``legibility'' \cite{kirchnerProverVerifierGamesImprove2024,emmonsPragmaticWayMeasure2025} focus narrowly on verification, neglecting knowledge transfer and compositional reuse.
-A coherent, unified metric measuring legibility presupposes the necessary reward signals for downstream use.
+However, research on measuring legibility for weak verifiers remains under-specified.
+Existing legibility metrics like coherence \citep{samineniLocalCoherenceGlobal2025} capture local consistency without showing global validity or focus narrowly on verification \citep{kirchnerProverVerifierGamesImprove2024,emmonsPragmaticWayMeasure2025}, neglecting knowledge transfer and compositional reuse.
+Accommodation of \textit{both} conciseness and thoroughness is necessary to produce a complete picture of legibility.

-\paragraph{Contributions} We propose \texttt{Legi-Val}, a unified framework decomposing legibility along two axes: \textbf{Efficiency-based dimensions} measured by step- and token-length, redundancy in embedding space, and backtracking on strategy oscillations; and \textbf{transfer-based dimensions} measured by the effectiveness and smoothness of transferring reasoning to weaker models through progressive rollouts.
-For both axes, we implement a practical set of metrics which can be computed at scale on large corpora of reasoning traces.
-While prior work examines individual properties, \texttt{Legi-Val} uniquely relates legibility to the multi-agent task of passing traces to weaker verifiers.
+\textbf{Contributions} We propose a novel \textbf{transfer procedure} which measures the effectiveness of passing reasoning prefixes to weaker models.
+Along with established \textbf{efficiency-based dimensions} measured by step- and token-length, redundancy in embedding space, and backtracking on strategy oscillations, transfer uses interaction effects with weak models to measure how clearly a reasoning model progresses between actions.